zhao0707/ultralytics/docs/en/datasets/detect/dental-radiography.md

 ## Citations and Acknowledgments

-We’d like to thank the authors of the [dataset](https://www.kaggle.com/datasets/imtkaggleteam/dental-radiography) for creating this amazing resource, which can be used for medical research.
-The original dataset wasn’t in YOLO format, the Ultralytics team has converted it and added it as an official dataset for use with the [Ultralytics](https://github.com/ultralytics/ultralytics) [Python package](https://pypi.org/project/ultralytics/).
+We extend our gratitude to the authors of the [dataset](https://www.kaggle.com/datasets/imtkaggleteam/dental-radiography) for their valuable contribution to medical research.
+As the original dataset was not in YOLO format, the Ultralytics team has adapted and integrated it as an official dataset, making it readily available for use with the [Ultralytics](https://github.com/ultralytics/ultralytics) [Python package](https://pypi.org/project/ultralytics/).

+The dataset has been released under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.

 ## FAQ

 ### What classes are included in the dental radiography dataset?

-The dataset includes four key dental conditions, implants, fillings, impacted teeth, and cavities.
+The dataset includes four key dental conditions, implants, impacted teeth, and cavities.
 Each class helps improve model performance in detecting specific dental issues.

 ### How is the dataset structured for model training?